banner

 Rebellion and Unreturned Love

-Loving parents make many deposits into the lives of their children.
-They would like to think that they might receive some returns from their investments.
-But after all that moms or dads do, many times their teens or adult children still turn their backs on them.
-Most come back to their parents to appreciate and honor them but not all.
+Good parents make many deposits in our lives.
+They’d like to think they might receive returns from their investments.
+But after all that parents do for their children, their teen, or adult children might still turn their backs on them.
+Most come back to their parents to appreciate and honor them, but not all.
 Some turn out to be rebels.
-This causes anger, frustration and grief to their parents.
-If we understand this, we understand how God feels.
-How do we deal with rebellion and love which is not returned?
+This causes their parents to become angry, frustrated, and to grieve.
+If we understand this, we know how God feels.
+How do we deal with rebellion and unreturned love?

-The LORD is about to punish Israel for her extreme wickedness and idolatry.
-The sirens of his prophets have sounded, warning them of an impending flood of judgment, the attack of Assyria.
-Instead of turning to God for help, however, they seek aid from other nations.
+In today’s chronological Bible reading, Israel is on the precipice of judgment for her extreme wickedness and idolatry.
+The sirens of God’s prophets have sounded, warning them of an impending flood of judgment (the attack of Assyria).
+Instead of turning to God for help, they seek aid from other nations.

-Ahaz is the king of Judah at this time and is just as wicked as the kings of Israel.
-When Assyria threatens Israel and Judah, Ahaz looks to Egypt and Assyria for help instead of the LORD.
-He even adopts the worship of Baal and offers his own sons up for burnt offerings to the detestable god, Molech.
+In Judah, Ahaz is the new king, and he’s evil.
+When Assyria threatens Israel and Judah, Ahaz looks to Egypt and Assyria for help.
+He even adopts the worship of Baal and offers his own sons for a burnt offering to the detestable god, Molech.
 He closes God’s temple and sets up altars for worship in Jerusalem.

-For Israel's sins, she will be destroyed and her people deported to Assyria, and then Assyria will move south and attack many Judean towns.
-The flood of Assyrian conquests will threaten to also carry Judah away.
-God's message to Israel and Judah is,
+For her sins, Israel will be destroyed and its people deported to Assyria, and then Assyria will move south and also attack many Judean towns.
+When the flood of Assyrian conquests threatens to carry Judah away, however, God will save Jerusalem, exercising his grace on her for 136 more years.
+God’s message to Israel and Judah for that time would be,

 Sow for yourselves righteousness, reap the fruit of unfailing love, and break up your unplowed ground; for it is time to seek the LORD, until he comes and showers righteousness on you.